Quick Facts about Glaucoma

 Vision experts believe that half of those affected by glaucoma may not know it, because it usually has no noticeable symptoms in its early stages.
 By the time people notice that something is wrong with their vision, the disease has already caused considerable damage.

-Glaucoma is the second leading cause of blindness worldwide, according to the World Health Organization, affecting 60.5 million in 2010.
-Given the aging of the world's population, this number may increase to almost 80 million by 2020.
+Glaucoma is the second leading cause of blindness worldwide, according to the World Health Organization, affecting 80 million people.
+Given the aging of the world's population, this number may increase to more than 111 million by 2040.
 More than three million Americans are living with glaucoma, 2.7 million of whom—aged 40 and older—are affected by its most common type, open-angle glaucoma.
 In the United States, glaucoma is a leading cause of blindness among African Americans and Hispanics.

 Open-angle glaucoma is three to four times more common in African Americans than in non-Hispanic whites.
 Between the ages of 45 and 64, glaucoma is fifteen times more likely to cause blindness in African Americans than in Caucasians.